 Make sure your IT team is also on side!
 Social media relies on computers and fast internet connections, so you’ll need a reliable computer technician (either in-house or outsourced) to make sure your social media strategy plan isn’t stalled by technical problems.

 We hope you found this blog on putting together a social media strategy plan useful.
-If you need help implementing your social media plan, or would like to know more about our social media services for small businesses, feel free to call us 0800 994 9016 or or click here to request a free consultation.
+If you need help implementing your social media plan, or would like to know more about our social media services for small businesses, feel free to call us 0800 994 9016 or use our contact form in the menu above.